atishkumar123/nexuspay/README.md

 # NexusPay 💳

-### Secure & Scalable Payment Gateway Platform
+### Secure, Scalable & Enterprise-Ready Payment Gateway Platform

 NexusPay is a backend-focused **payment gateway system** inspired by modern fintech platforms like Razorpay.
-It is designed to handle secure transactions between customers, merchants, and payment services with a focus on scalability, security, and clean architecture.
+It is designed to handle secure transactions between customers, merchants, and payment services with a focus on scalability, security, reliability, and clean architecture.

 ---